huntdatacenter/docs/docs/patch-notes.md

 **New community consent**

 We are introducing a new consent for the data processing in our HUNT Cloud community Slack chat.
+We will forward a consent link to all members.
 See our "Do science" patch note above for more information.

 <h3>Minor changes</h3>